SwamiKannan/Creating-Llamaindex-EmbeddingQAFinetuneDataset-compatible-files/README.md

 <li>There are several open source datasets on HuggingFace which may be both nuanced and relevant to the domain we are targetting.
 Not leveraging this data would be a massive opportunity loss
 </li>
 </ol>
-Hence, this code converts a standard dictionary (in a provided format) containing question / answers or question / context details into a json file that can be used to finetune your embedding model using LlamaIndex's finetune library
+Hence, this repo seeks to leverage external question-answer and question-reference datasets already available on <a href="https://huggingface.co/docs/datasets/index">Huggingface</a> or any other data.
+The repo takes as input,  a simple dictionary or a json file, in a pre-defined format containing question / answers or question / reference details and transforms it into a EmbeddingQAFinetuneDataset-compatible json file that can, as a downstream activity, be used to finetune your embedding model.

 ## Usage
 1. In the main.py file, review the create_dataset() function to understand the structure of the file that needs to be provided as an input.